godsakani/04-801-W3-Agentic-AI/README.md

 # Alumni RAG Agent

-A RAG-enabled agentic system for CMU Africa Alumni Tracking and Support.
+This document describes the implementation of a RAG-enabled agent for the **CMU Africa Alumni Tracking and Support System**.
+The system automates the process of discovering alumni career updates and initiating personalized outreach.

 ## Overview